History of Los Angeles: Oil discovery

-Populism
+Early labor movements

 At the same time that the Los Angeles Times was spurring enthusiasm for the expansion of Los Angeles, the newspaper was also trying to turn it into a union-free or open shop town.
 Fruit growers and local merchants who had opposed the Pullman strike in 1894 subsequently formed the Merchants and Manufacturers Association (M & M) to support the Times's anti-union campaign.

 The California labor movement, with its strength concentrated in San Francisco, largely had ignored Los Angeles for years.
 However, in 1907, the American Federation of Labor decided to challenge the open shop.
 In 1909, the city fathers placed a ban on free speech from public streets and private property except for the Plaza.
 Locals had claimed that it had been an Open Forum forever.
 The area was of particular concern to Harrison Grey Otis and his son-in-law Harry Chandler.
 This conflict came to a head with the bombing of the Times in 1910.
 Two months later, the Llewellyn Iron Works near the plaza was bombed.
 A meeting hastily was called of the Chamber of Commerce and Manufacturers Association.
 The L.A.
 Times wrote: "radical and practical matters (were) considered, and steps taken for the adaption of such as are adequate to cope with a situation tardily recognized as the gravest that Los Angeles has ever been called upon to face."

-The authorities indicted John and James McNamara, both associated with the Iron Workers Union, for the bombing; Clarence Darrow, famed Chicago defense lawyer, represented them.
+The authorities indicted John F. and James B. McNamara, both associated with the Iron Workers Union, for the bombing; Clarence Darrow, famed Chicago defense lawyer, represented them.
 At the same time the McNamara brothers were awaiting trial, Los Angeles was preparing for a city election.
 Job Harriman, running on the socialist ticket, was challenging the establishment's candidate.
 Harriman's campaign, however, was tied to the asserted innocence of the McNamaras.
 But the defense was in trouble: The prosecution not only had evidence of the McNamaras' complicity, but had trapped Darrow in a clumsy attempt to bribe one of the jurors.
 On December 1, 1911, four days before the final election, the McNamaras entered a plea of guilty in return for prison terms.
 Harriman lost badly.